conduktor/awesome-kafka/README.md

 > **Legend:** ⚠️ Inactive (no commits in 2+ years) · 📦 Archived

 > See also: [awesome-kafka-connect](https://github.com/conduktor/awesome-kafka-connect) - A comprehensive list of Kafka Connect connectors
+>
+> See also: [Kafka Security Controls](https://conduktor.github.io/kafka-security-controls/) - Kafka security controls mapping to CWE, NIST 800-53, and PCI-DSS standards.
+Integrates with OpenCRE.

 - [Awesome Kafka](#awesome-kafka)
   - [Kafka](#kafka)